EDUCBA

 Example #1 – Mapping and Creating Table

-The first table has the Owner’s name and the quantity sold by them for the respective product class.
-And the second table has the range of quantity sold with the incentive which is allotted to different quantity sold range as shown below.
+The first table has the Owner’s name and the quantity they sell for the respective product class.
+And the second table has the range of quantity sold with the incentive allotted to different quantity sold ranges as shown below.

 VLOOKUP Table array 1